Tom White (footballer, born 1997): Blackburn Rovers

 He signed a two-year contract with Blackburn Rovers in July 2019.
 At Blackburn he initially played with the under-23 team, before moving on loan to Barrow in November 2019.
 In January 2020 he extended the loan until the end of the season, and later that month recovered from a chest infection.
 The loan deal had ended by 22 April 2020.

 On 28 July 2020 he moved on loan to Bolton Wanderers for the 2019–20 season.
 His debut came on 5 September in Bolton's first match of the season, a 1–2 home defeat against Bradford in the first round of the EFL Cup.
 His league debut came on 12 September in Bolton's first league match of the season, a 1-0 home defeat against Forest Green Rovers.
 On 2 February 2021, his loan spell came to an end and he returned to Blackburn.
 On 5 February 2021, White signed for National League side Hartlepool United on a short-term loan deal.
 The loan was then extended until 15 May 2021.

+Barrow

-On 14 May 2021 it was announced that he would leave Blackburn at the end of the season, following the expiry of his contract.
+On 14 May 2021 it was announced that White would leave Blackburn at the end of the season, following the expiry of his contract.
 On 8 June 2021 it was announced that he would re-sign for Barrow on a permanent contract after that time.

+Morecambe

+White signed for Morecambe in July 2024.
+On 4 August 2025, White announced on X, formerly Twitter, that he was leaving Morecambe due to the club's financial difficulties.

+Boreham Wood

+On 5 August 2025, White joined Boreham Wood.